Using an incentive spirometer

 Hold your breath for 3 to 5 seconds.
 Then slowly exhale.

-Take 10 to 15 breaths with your spirometer every 1 to 2 hours, or as often as instructed by your nurse or doctor.
+Take 10 to 15 breaths with your spirometer every 1 to 2 hours, or as often as instructed by your provider.

 These tips may be helpful: